Don’t tell Trump, but the Democrats’ rebuttal got higher ratings than his speech

 Essentially, this data shows that, on CNN, MSNBC, and ABC, the time periods when Pelosi and Schumer were on screen rated higher than during Trump’s time slot.
 For NBC, Fox, and Fox News, the two time-slots’ ratings were the same.
 The only channel that had higher ratings for Trump was CBS.

-This could be a big blow to President Trump, whose strategy has been to catch the eyes of Americans with his media theatrics.
+This could be a blow to Trump, whose strategy has been to catch the eyes of Americans with his media theatrics.
 The numbers indicate that people may be growing tired of his antics, and instead are more interested in what the opposition has to say.

 We’ll have to see if Trump responds directly to these ratings.
-If he does, I bet it won’t make for a pretty tweet.
+If he does, it won’t make for a pretty tweet.